Why are millions of pagers in the USA still in use?

 We've seen the articles declaring the death of the pager since 1999 and we hear it all day long..

 "Do they still make those things"?
 "Pagers are dinosaurs".
 "Pagers are old school", "Pagers went the way of Pong" and last but not least..."Why would anyone use a pager when they can have a cellphone"?

-With over 2 million pagers in use today (as of 2015), Let us be the first to tell you that Pagers are not only alive and well, but are THE backup communication source relied upon by people who absolutely have to be accessible.
+With about 2 million pagers in use today (as of 2017), Let us be the first to tell you that Pagers are not only alive and well, but are THE backup communication source relied upon by people who absolutely have to be accessible.
 Not everyone needs a pager these days, but specific applications as well as industries find pagers irreplaceable as an alternative form of wireless communication.

 Four words sum up the reason why pagers are still in use: Reliability, Privacy, Urgency and Economy

 Pagers are reliable and inexpensive.
 While we would never say a pager is a substitute for a cellphone, just as a motorcycle is not a substitute for a car....Pagers have their place as a dependable wireless communication tool and when used in conjunction with a cellphone, you will not only have a backup communication tool, but you will also have piece of mind.